onaraighl/RESolve/SAMPLE/README.md

 *  z        - z-coordinate
 *  theta_tz - spacetime array of values of theta, in units of mm^3/mm^3.

 and produces as an **output** a vector `THETA`, which is the storage water level, as a function of time, in units of meters.
-The water storage level is typically denoted in the literature by (Θ, big-theta), and is computed from θ via the trapezoidal rule.
+The water storage level is typically denoted in the literature by Θ (big-theta), and is computed from θ via the trapezoidal rule.

 In addition, `postprocessPlot.m` is a function taking NULL inputs and producing NULL outputs which operates on the aforementioned `data.mat`.
 The function loads `data.mat` and calls `postprocessTheta.m`, producing a pre-formatted plot of the storage water level (Θ, big-theta) over time.